radiac/nanodjango/docs/contributing.rst

     $ git merge upstream/main
     $ git push origin main

-This first makes sure you're on your fork's main branch.
+This makes sure you're on your fork's main branch.
 It then fetches the latest changes from the upstream project.
-It merges those changes into your main branch, and finally pushes those updates back to your fork.
+It merges those changes into your main branch, and finally pushes those updates back to your fork's repository.

 Building documentation
 ======================